k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-3.md

 ```

-The following one was recorded on a k0s (you are on a kind-cluster), so yours should be a lot longer (and I mean `a lot`)
+The following one was recorded on a k0s (you are on a different cluster), so yours should be a lot longer (and I mean `a lot`)

 ``` yaml
 Spec: